 Optional Extra Gear to Pack for the Annapurna Base Camp Trek

 The Annapurna Base Camp Trek has a lot of steep ascents and descents.
 Trekking poles can be really helpful for saving your joints on the downhills.
+(Is hiking with poles really easier?
+My friend Becky says yes and I have to agree!)

 If you expect rain on your trek, an umbrella can be really helpful.
 At lower elevations it’s too hot to wear full on rain wear so the umbrella keeps your head and shoulders dry so you don’t have to wear a rain jacket.
 We trekked in early September at the end of the monsoon season and were happy to have umbrellas.